fvn-manhtd/aws-scenario-ecs-ec2/README.md

 - Optional: set `LOCAL_IMAGE_NAMESPACE` to control the local Docker image tag prefix used during the build (for example `yourname` results in `yourname/${SERVICE_NAME}`).
 Leave empty to omit a prefix.
 - Optional: set `ENVIRONMENT` to control the deployment environment (e.g., `dev`, `staging`, `prod`).
 The Makefile maps this to `TF_VAR_environment` for Terraform.

-### Multiple environments (.env.<env>)

-You can keep separate config files per environment and call dedicated make targets that automatically load them:

-- Create files:
-  - `.env.staging` (set `ENVIRONMENT=staging`, its own `DOMAIN_NAME`, `TLD_ZONE_ID`, etc.)
-  - `.env.prod` (or `.env.production`) (set `ENVIRONMENT=prod` and its own values)

-- Run with the matching target:
-  - `make deploy.staging` → uses `.env.staging`
-  - `make destroy.staging` → uses `.env.staging`
-  - `make validate.staging` → uses `.env.staging`
-  - Similarly, `make deploy.prod` uses `.env.prod`

-  Notes:
-  - If `ENVIRONMENT` is unset in the file, Terraform defaults to `dev`.
-  - This setup switches which env file is used; it does not create separate Terraform state by itself.
-If you need staging and prod deployed at the same time, use separate Terraform workspaces (or separate state backends) per environment before running `make deploy.<env>`.

 ### Terraform workspace auto-select (coexistence)

-When `ENVIRONMENT` is set (e.g., via `.env.staging`), the scripts automatically select the Terraform workspace with the same name, creating it if needed.
-This allows multiple environments to coexist:

-- `make deploy.staging` → selects/creates Terraform workspace `staging`
-- `make deploy.prod` → selects/creates Terraform workspace `prod`
-- `make destroy.staging` → selects workspace `staging` and destroys that env

-Important:
-- Some resources (e.g., Route 53 hosted zones for `DOMAIN_NAME`, ACM certificates) are global and cannot be duplicated with identical names across workspaces.
-Use distinct `DOMAIN_NAME`/`TLD_ZONE_ID` per environment or manage such resources in a separate base stack.

 After adding these variables, you are ready to start: